 An orchid with prominent aerial roots is the Vanda.
 These aerial roots are part of the spectacle itself, and many orchid enthusiasts display their Vandas in hanging baskets.
 The flower spikes on Vandas never disappoint—never.

-Do Orchids Like Being Root Bound?
+Do aerial roots Like Being Root Bound?

 Some of the aerial roots clung to the tree to provide a safe place to hang onto during strong winds and rain storms.
 But to keep them in a home environment, we can’t hang all the orchids up in hanging baskets or place them on wall mounts.